Freedom FilesFreedom Files

 What makes Turkey different

 Turkey is a nation of 85 million people that straddles Europe and Asia, with Istanbul as its commercial and cultural heart.
-Unlike most CBI destinations, this is somewhere you can build an actual life around – deep expat infrastructure in Istanbul, international schools, private healthcare that competes with US-coastal-city quality at a fraction of the cost, and Turkish Airlines flying to more countries than any other carrier on the planet.
+Unlike most CBI destinations, this is somewhere you can build a real life around, deep expat infrastructure in Istanbul, international schools, private healthcare that competes with US-coastal-city quality at a fraction of the cost, and Turkish Airlines flying to more countries than any other carrier on the planet.
 The Aegean and Mediterranean coasts around Bodrum and Antalya do most of what a European golden-visa retirement offers, at prices that are meaningfully lower.

 The core contrast with the Caribbean CBI programs is that Turkey's main route is a recoverable asset rather than a one-way donation.
-In St Kitts and Nevis, Dominica, and São Tomé and Príncipe, the cheapest route is a contribution to a government fund – you wire the money, it is gone, and you get a passport.
-In Turkey, the main route is a productive asset that can pay you rent or appreciate while you hold it.
+In St Kitts and Nevis, Dominica, and São Tomé and Príncipe, the cheapest route is a contribution to a government fund, you wire the money, it is gone, and you get a passport.
+In Turkey, the main route is a productive asset that can pay you rent or appreciate while you own it.

 The four qualifying routes:

-• Real estate – $400,000 (the main route).
-One or several properties, registered at a state-verified valuation, held for three years before resale.
-Rental income across the holding period is yours to keep.
-You can sell after the three-year mark without affecting your citizenship – you own something at the end.
+• Real estate, $400,000 (the main route).
+One or several properties, registered at a state-verified valuation, locked in for three years before resale.
+Rental income across the lockup period is yours to retain.
+You can sell after the three-year mark without affecting your citizenship, you own something at the end.

 Most engagements choose the property route.
-It costs less than the three $500K alternatives, holds value as a hard asset that can generate income across the holding period, and the resale market for CBI-qualifying properties in Istanbul and Antalya has matured meaningfully since the 2018 program restructure.
-The three $500K routes lock capital for thinner upside, especially against the lira's devaluation over the past decade – which is the honest downside covered further down this piece.
+It costs less than the three $500K alternatives, preserves value as a hard asset that can generate income across the lockup period, and the resale market for CBI-qualifying properties in Istanbul and Antalya has matured meaningfully since the 2018 program restructure.
+The three $500K routes lock capital for thinner upside, especially against the lira's devaluation over the past decade, which is the plain downside covered further down this piece.

-• You have to actually relocate.
+• You have to relocate in earnest.
 The exemption only switches on if you become a Turkish tax resident, which requires spending more than 183 days per year in Turkey.
-Take citizenship without relocating and the exemption does nothing for you – which is fine if the passport is what you came for, but do not price in the tax benefit unless the move is in the plan.
+Take citizenship without relocating and the exemption does nothing for you, which is fine if the passport is what you came for, but do not price in the tax benefit unless the move is in the plan.

-The full mechanics of Law No. 7582 – including the 1% inheritance rate for exemption beneficiaries, the asset-repatriation amnesty running through July 31, 2027, and the salary-exemption expansion for internationally experienced staff – live in our standalone piece on the law.
+The full mechanics of Law No. 7582, including the 1% inheritance rate for exemption beneficiaries, the asset-repatriation amnesty available through July 31, 2027, and the salary-exemption expansion for internationally experienced staff, live in our standalone piece on the law.

 1. Documents and property selection.
 We work with vetted Turkish counsel to find a property that qualifies on state-verified valuation and, more importantly, one that resells cleanly at the three-year mark.
-Asset selection is where the program actually gets won or lost – more on that below.
+Asset selection is where the program gets won or lost in practice, more on that below.

 2. Purchase, land registry, and state-licensed valuation.
 The property is registered in your name at the land registry, and an independent state-licensed appraiser confirms the value meets the $400,000 threshold.
 Both documents feed into the citizenship application.